 When putting on a professional fireworks show, a physical inspection of the site should always be the first step.
 Where will you shoot from?
 Up on a hill is great for allowing the fireworks to display well above the tree line.
 Where will the spectators watch from?
 Safety of the spectators is the most important consideration; be sure you have enough space between the launch zone and where they will watch from to prevent injury.

 Next, consider the theme of the show - the possibilities are endless!
 There are many shapes, colors, and effects to choose from to match the evenings' celebration.

 Every show is different, but many loosely follow a pattern.
 The night begins with an opening barrage and continues with series of willows, peonies and other fireworks designed to fill the sky.
 Through the middle of the show there is a push to put more fireworks in the air, launching five individual shells instead of one with five effects.
-Keeping something up in the sky to look at at all times is the key to a great, full show so you spectators aren't just waiting and staring up at a blank sky.
-At the end is what we all know as the grand finale, full of sound and fury and, hopefully, triggering an applause at the end.
+Keeping something up in the sky to look at at all times is the key to a great, full show so your spectators aren't just waiting and staring up at a blank sky.
+At the end is what we all know as the grand finale, full of sound and fury that triggers applause at the end.

 Remember - this is a job that carries a host of safety requirements.
 There are separate permits required to buy the fireworks and to set them off.
 There is also a permit required for transporting them and liability insurance of around $5 million is needed.
 It takes around two years to acquire a basic Certificate of Competency.
 Advancing to the point of designing and performing full-scale professional fireworks shows takes decades.